SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_2177.md

 ### Notes

-For this driver to be fully functional, the RMCP version needs to be v2.0.
+For this connector to be fully functional, the RMCP version needs to be v2.0.
 With version v1.0, several Missing Header errors such as err023 will be received.